-Welcome to another Wacky Wednesday project – Christmas ornaments that are so easy you can make them yourself.
+Welcome to another Wacky Workshops project – Christmas ornaments that are so easy you can make them yourself.

 This week’s projects include a cute little sled out of paddle pop sticks, a wine cork tree, photo blocks to hang on your Christmas tree and little stars the kids can decorate.